 Change is challenging.
 It is easy to drift along in your comfort zone, feeling somewhat safe.
 Yet, conversely, humans have an inner drive that eventually kicks against unchanging routine.
-We are all destined to grow, as US psychotherapist Carl Rogers explains: “I realise that if I were stable, prudent and static; I’d live in death.
-Therefore I accept confusion, uncertainty, fear and emotional ups and downs; because that’s the price I’m willing to pay for a fluid, perplexed and exciting life.”
+We are all destined to grow, as US psychotherapist Carl Rogers explains: “I realize that if I were stable, prudent, and static; I’d live in death.
+Therefore I accept confusion, uncertainty, fear, and emotional ups and downs; because that’s the price I’m willing to pay for a fluid, perplexed and exciting life.”

 Yet change is hard, especially when it is foisted upon us and we feel we have no control over our lives.
 But what would also be challenging is if we knew our lives would be exactly the same from start to finish.

 Alongside the major changes during the pandemic have come existential questions.
 Covid-19 has forced us to ask ourselves what we want to do in life.
 It has also made us face our mortality as well as the fear of losing loved ones.
 Going back to work kicks up all of this.

 Some people have realized they prefer being at home doing hobbies, charity work, or spending more time with their kids.
 Having done this during the lockdown, they are reluctant to give it up and they want a better work/life balance.
 Going back to the office full-time means that they return to a life they are not sure they want anymore.

 Feeling uncertain, confused, and questioning your future and your career are normal in these circumstances.
 Accept these fears, but if you are feeling absolute dread at going back, this could be telling you something.
 The timing isn’t perfect for job-hunting, but listen to your inner voice and think about changes in the longer term.
 This could also herald a positive change: even if you don’t want a career switch, you could plan a more balanced lifestyle.